patternhelloworld/laravel-crud-boilerplate/README.md

 - It is automatically up as running `docker-compose up -d` above.
 - If you need to persist data continually, just uncomment `# ./.docker/db/data:/var/lib/mysql` AND comment `./.docker/db/dump.sql:/docker-entrypoint-initdb.d/dump.sql` on the docker-compose.yml.
 - The transaction isolation level is at 'READ-COMMITTED' on the docker-compose.yml.
+    - If you consider the safety of 'gap-lock' or something, set it to 'REPEATABLE-READ' on the docker-compose.yml,

 ## Debugging
 On the 'docker-compose.yml',